appwrite/appwrite/docs/deployment/digitalocean.md

 ![image](https://imgur.com/download/6LKlQoP)

-after that if you go to this screen you are successfully deploying your appwrite server into digitalocean
+after that if you go to this screen you are successfully deploying your appwrite server into DigitalOcean

 ![image](https://imgur.com/download/gaoBGGg)

 # What's next?
 Congratulations!
-You've just deploy appwrite into digitalocean.
+You've just deploy appwrite into DigitalOcean.

 Good luck on your future development using Appwrite!
 If you need any help, feel free to join the [Discord](https://appwrite.io/discord) or refer to the [Appwrite Documentation](https://appwrite.io/docs).